monsoonmaelstrom/book2/book2.md

 Davy knows.
 Davy has been side-eyeing me since the second he heard the broad strokes of what Liam has planned.
 If Alex had spent half a second thinking about it, he probably would have figured it out and told Liam outright about the flaw in his plan.
 The flaw also known as Hazel Raidane, the person to whom rules are more of a suggestion of things you *should* do, under *ideal* circumstances, rather than things you *must* do, under *all* circumstances.

-I’ve been sitting at the table, tapping the side of my half full glass of beer for a solid ten minutes, trying to figure out the best way to say it when Peter, Gavin, Giorgi walk in and wedge themselves around our table, and call for three more beers.
+I’ve been sitting at the table, tapping the side of my half full glass of beer for a solid ten minutes, trying to figure out the best way to say it when Peter, Gavin, and Giorgi walk in and wedge themselves around our table, and call for three more beers.

 “Amelia and Michael are still with Alexandria,” Peter confirms.